Wolves sign Zurich midfielder Kawabe

 Technical director Scott Sellars said: "Hayao is a player we've watched a lot and he's done really well this season."

-Sellers added: "He's an attacking midfield player, very energetic, very busy, and has good quality.
+Sellars added: "He's an attacking midfield player, very energetic, very busy, and has good quality.
 He's really shone at Grasshoppers this year, and he's one of the main reasons they're doing so well."

 Since joining Grasshoppers from Sanfrecce Hiroshima before the 2021-22 season, Kawabe - capped four times for Japan - has scored four goals and made three assists in 18 appearances.